The Eighth Principle at UUCLB

 Our shared commitment to the seven principles is a central part of what connects us as Unitarian Universalists.
 Momentum is growing around the country for the inclusion of an 8th Principle.
 The 8th Principal is our proposal to be in covenant with the Beloved Community.
 Covenants can change a culture.
 They hold the potential to transform relationships, communities, and institutions.

-Many informal conversations are happening now at coffee hour, in committee meetings, and you’ve even heard about the 8th Principle from Rev. Lissa in Sunday Services.
-The 8th Principle Task Force has also been running articles in the monthly Advance and adding short statements to the weekly email announcements and even sometimes appearing in the Sunday worship service.
+Many informal conversations are happening now within the congregation at coffee hour, in committee meetings, and you’ve even heard about the 8th Principle from Rev. Lissa in Sunday Services.
+The 8th Principle Task Force has also been running articles in the monthly Advance and adding short blurbs to the weekly announcements.
 Make sure your friends are informed!
 Check out our Advance Archives below:

 Will adopting an 8th Principle solve anything?

 This question does not have a simple yes or no answer.
 The 8th Principle is one of the tools we hope to add to our spiritual toolbox.
 If you are having trouble imagining what happens when the 8th Principle gets passed by a congregation, we invite you to light a candle, enter a space of spirituality, and view our 8th Principle Workshop video, a 40 minute window into how the 8th Principle affects other congregations from different points of view.